Chaithu-Narayana/Random_Number_Sorter/README.md

 The tech Stack used to achieve this solution and the associated reasons for selecting them is as below:

 -Spring boot : To harness the power of using an embedded Servlet Container (Tomcat), database (H2) and Spring-MVC configuration without the need to set them up separately, avoiding boiler-plate code/configuration.
 -Java 8 : To make use of the latest features and simplify the code, namely Lambda Expressions and Streams.
 -H2 Database : The requirement demands a history of sorts even after restart.
 H2 database supplies a useful parameter 'DB_CLOSE_ON_EXIT=FALSE' that persits the results on the local system.
 So, even when the app is restarted, the results are not lost.
 All other in-memory databases lose the data when restarted.
 -Spring-MVC : For easy interaction among different layers in the web application - mapping GUI with the middleware.
 -Spring-Data-JPA : The DB operations in the assignments are simple CRUD operations.
 So, the choice of JPA to perform these simple operations and avoid boiler-plate code.
 -Embedded Tomcat : Needed for development, may not be needed for deployment and demo purposes.
--JSP : Interactive GUI developed using JSP technology -Maven : Advanced build tool to generate a deployable binary that can be shipped across.
+-JSP : Interactive GUI developed using JSP technology.
+-Maven : Advanced build tool to generate a deployable binary that can be shipped across.

 Steps to Set-up the app: